Student Experience

 • Spanish IV

 Spanish IV is the continuation of Spanish III.
 After a thorough grammatical review, more advanced topics are included.
 While exploring greater detail the cultures of the Spanish-speaking world, students continue to develop each of the four skills (listening, speaking, reading, and writing) necessary for increased ability to communicate.
 Students are exposed to a variety of reading assignments which include dialogues, cultural essays, and newspaper articles.
 They will continue to develop listening skills by frequent use of multimedia.
-This class is conducted entirely in Spanish
+This class is conducted entirely in Spanish.

 • Spanish IV Honors

+This course is designed to apply all the skills learned during the first three years.
 Students will review the grammar with particular emphasis on nuances.
 A greater emphasis will be placed on reading, as students will read a novel, poetry, short stories, excerpts from plays, and newspaper articles.
 They will use the Internet to keep informed about current events in the Spanish-speaking world.
 They will continue to develop their ability to express themselves in speech and in writing and will develop greater ability to understand the speech of native speakers.
 This class is conducted entirely in Spanish.

 Department Faculty